frauzufall/ofx2DMapping/README.md

 - SVG export & import (only meant to be used for geometry changes like moving points or adding vertices, not for object removal or addition; tested with Inkscape)

 ##Usage
 Tested with linux 64bit.
-See example for usage details.
+See example for usage details and watch this video: https://vimeo.com/132085632

 ##Installation
 Please use the lastest git version of openFrameworks until v0.9 is published.
 Otherwise the addon will crash.